 Step 1 – Apply

 You will be required to enter some personal information along with your Resume & Cover Letter.
 Applications will not be reviewed until after the advertised closing date.
 Applications close 25 August 2023.
 Scroll down to apply.

 Once your application has been submitted successfully you will receive an email within two business days requesting you to complete some questions pertinent to the role.

 Your application will be reviewed and comparatively assessed.

 If you are proceeding to this stage you will receive an email invitation to attend from a BDT consultant.

 Step 5 – Talent Pool Invitation

-If your application is successful you will receive a phone call inviting you to participate in the talent pool for current & future Electrical Tradesperson vacancies with Port Waratah for the following 12 months.
+If your application is successful you will receive a phone call inviting you to participate in the talent pool for current & future Mechanical and Electrical Tradesperson vacancies with Port Waratah for the following 12 months.
 You may then be contacted at some point within those 12 months to discuss an opportunity.

 Step 6 – Background checking & Medical checking

 You will receive a phone call from one of our BDT consultants to request referees, initiate a police check & book in a physical fitness (medical) appointment.